pdebuyl-lab/tidynamics/README.rst

     conda install -c conda-forge tidynamics

-It is also possible to download the source code and execute pip locally file.
+It is also possible to download the source code and execute pip locally.

 Tests are run with Python 3.7 to 3.11.
 Python 2 is not supported anymore.
 If you encounter any issue, let me know (see Contact below).